EnterpriseDB/barman/doc/barman-cloud-backup.1.md

   -S MAX_ARCHIVE_SIZE, --max-archive-size MAX_ARCHIVE_SIZE
-                        maximum size of an archive when uploading to cloud storage (default: 100GB)
+                        maximum size of an archive when uploading to cloud storage (default: 100GB) --min-chunk-size MIN_CHUNK_SIZE
+                        minimum size of an individual chunk when uploading to cloud storage (default: 5MB for aws-s3, 64KB for azure-blob-storage, not applicable for google-cloud-
+                        storage)
   -d DBNAME, --dbname DBNAME
                         Database name or conninfo string for Postgres connection (default: postgres)